Bylaws of the Mountain View Neighborhood Association

 (a) Regular board meetings shall be held on a monthly basis except for in December at a regularly scheduled date and time.
 Other meetings shall be regarded as special meetings of the board.

-(b) Special board meetings may be called by giving notice to each board member of the time, place, and items to be discussed or acted upon at least three calendar days before the special meeting.
+(b) Special board meetings may be called by giving notice to each board member of the time, place, and items to be discussed or acted upon at least (3) three calendar days before the special meeting.
 A special meeting shall not be called unless it is necessary to reschedule a regular board meeting from its regular time or unless insufficient time is available to consider a pertinent matter at the regular board meeting.
 Special board meetings may be called by the Chair or by any board member.
+A special board meeting can be conducted online via a video conferencing platform or a special board vote can be conducted via email if the timeline is too short for calling a special board meeting.

 (c) A quorum consists of a majority of the currently elected board members.